 Norman C. Epstein - Director of the Company and member of the Compensation Committee of the Board of Directors of the Company (the "Compensation Committee") since June 1992, member of the Nominating Committee since September 2004 and Chairman and member of the Audit Committee of the Board of Directors of the Company (the "Audit Committee") since September 1997.
-Mr. Epstein is currently the Chairman of the Compensation Committee.
+Mr. Epstein is currently the Chairman of the Audit and Compensation Committees.
 Director of MEC since July 1992.
 Managing Director of Cheval Property Finance PLC, a mortgage finance company based in London, England from 1997 to 2006.
-Director of Clermont Consultants UK Ltd. from 1997 to the present.
+Director of Clermont Consultants UK Ltd. from 1997 to April 2013.
+Director of Spring Finance UK, a UK mortgage lender from July 2012 to the present.
 Partner with Moore Stephens, an international accounting firm, from 1974 to December 1996 (senior partner beginning 1989 and the managing partner of Moore Stephens, New York from 1993 until 1995).
 Mr. Epstein has a strong background in accounting and finance as well as substantial experience in public company accounting.
 Mr. Epstein has substantial experience serving on boards, both the Company's and others, and has experience in other industries, which allows him to bring additional perspective to our Board of Directors.
+Mr. Epstein is a Chartered Accountant (UK).

-Foundation since July 2010.
+Sydney Selati - Director of the Company and member of the Audit Committee since September 2004, member of the Compensation Committee since March 2007 and member of the Nominating Committee since April 2009.
+Mr. Selati has been a Director of the San Diego Jewish Community Foundation since July 2010.
 Mr. Selati was a director of Barbeques Galore Ltd. from 1997 to 2005 and was President and Chairman of the Board of Directors of The Galore Group (U.S.A.), Inc. from 1988 to 2005.
 Mr. Selati was president of Sussex Group Limited from 1984 to 1988.
 Mr. Selati has extensive experience as a chief executive and board member of companies in other industries, which allows him to bring additional perspective to our Board of Directors.
+Mr. Selati is a Chartered Accountant (South Africa).